- Optimizely Web Experimentation

 Substring match runs an experiment when the URL contains a set of characters that you specify.
 This set of characters is called a substring and can be present anywhere in the URL.

-Unlike simple and exact match, substring match doesn't need a full URL to match.
-You can substring-match on a word, query parameter, subdirectory, or any other substring that might appear somewhere in the URL.
+Unlike simple and exact match, substring match does not need a full URL to match.
+You can substring-match on a word, query parameter, subdirectory, or any other substring that might display somewhere in the URL.
 This makes substring match ideal for targeting entire categories of pages or your entire site (for example, to make a change to your global navigation menu).